SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.1 - Patch Cable Modulation Resolution

 - ([#17]) Increase the resolution of "patch cables" between mod sources and destinations.
-(Adds two decimal points when modulating parameters).
+This adds two decimal points when modulating parameters.
   	- This feature is `ON` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

 #### 3.2 - MPE
 - ([#29]) Bugfix to respect MPE zones in kit rows.
-In the official firmware kit rows with midi learned to a channel would be triggered by an MPE zone which uses that channel.
-With this change they respect zones in the same way as synth and midi clips. ([#512]) adds further fixes related to channels 0 and 15 always getting received as MPE.
+In the official firmware, kit rows with MIDI learned to a channel would be triggered by an MPE zone which uses that channel.
+With this change they respect zones in the same way as synth and MIDI clips. ([#512]) adds further fixes related to channels 0 and 15 always getting received as MPE.

-- ([#512]) Change handling of MPE expression when collapsed to a single midi channel.
-Previously y axis would still be sent as CC74 on single midi channels.
+- ([#512]) Change handling of MPE expression when collapsed to a single MIDI channel.
+Previously Y axis would still be sent as CC74 on single MIDI channels.
 This changes it to send CC1 instead, allowing for controllable behaviour on more non-MPE synths.
 Future work will make a menu to set this per device.

 #### 3.3 - MIDI
 - ([#47]) Extra MIDI ports on the USB interface for MPE.
-Port 2 shows in the midi device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
+Port 2 shows in the MIDI device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.
 When USB for MIDI is plugged into the Deluge, you can browse these settings in `SETTINGS > MIDI > DEVICES > UPSTREAM USB PORT 1` or `UPSTREAM USB PORT 2`.

 #### 3.4 - Tempo
-- ([#178]) New option (`FINE TEMPO` in the Runtime Settings (Community Features) menu) to invert the push+turn behavior of the `TEMPO` encoder.
-With this option enabled the tempo changes by 1 when unpushed and 4 when pushed (vs 4 unpushed and 1 pushed in the official firmware).
+- ([#178]) New option (`FINE TEMPO` in the `COMMUNITY FEATURES` menu).
+Inverts the push+turn behavior of the `TEMPO` encoder.
+With this option enabled the tempo changes by 1 when unpushed and ~4 when pushed (vs ~4 unpushed and 1 pushed in the official firmware).
 	- This feature is `ON` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

 #### 3.5 - Kits